 If you’re not keen on making the trek, there are always locals who will drive you to the beach in a jeep for 20 dollars per person round trip.
 This is also a smart idea if you want to visit green sand beach, but do not have all day.

 The beach is There are no trash cans or amenities at the beach so our advice is to bring a trash bag to ensure no litter is left behind after you leave.
-The strong currents can sometimes make this a dangerous beach to swim at but the scenery you take il more than makes up for that.
+The strong currents can sometimes make this a dangerous beach to swim at but the scenery you take in more than makes up for that.

 9) Visit Black Sand Beach (Punalu’u Beach)

 Punalu’u Beach is an incredible unique beach made up of black sand due to underwater volcanic activity.
-This basalt sprinkled beach is located near the towns of Pahala and Naalehu and is also a good detour if you are visiting the Volcano National Park.
+This basalt-sprinkled beach is located near the towns of Pahala and Naalehu and is also a good detour if you are visiting the Volcano National Park.
 The beach itself is perfect for lying on your towel and sunbathing and there are many palm trees found at the back of the beach which offers shade if needs be.

 The water is home to sea turtles and other fish which makes this a good place to bring your snorkel gear too.
 This ended up being our favorite beach to snorkel on Big Island.
 We saw over 6 sea turtles and plenty of colorful fish.